SalesTim/tech-hub/src/app/api/webhooks.md

 print (result)
 ```

-### Responses
-The expected success response codes from the target endpoint are `200`, `201`, `202`.
-If any other code is received, our webhook engine will retry 2 times with a 10 seconds interval, until considering the webhook as definitely failed.

 ## Managing Webhooks
-Organizations can create webhooks from the `Integration` tab, section `Webhooks`.
+Organizations can manage webhooks from the SalesTim App UI:
+1. Open the `Integration` tab
+2. Select the `Webhooks` section.